What Flush() Actually Does in NATS

 When Flush() returns successfully:

-3. The server has processed them through its read loop
+- The server has parsed them through its read loop (internal subscriber delivery may still be in flight)

 What Flush Does Not Guarantee